tnino/GroupProject/README.md

 # Project Title

 this App was design for athletes that enjoy working out outside.
-Users can log in and ased on their location they can know what the weather will be appropriate to work out.
+Users can log in and based on their location they can know what the weather will be appropriate to work out outdoors.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing